 - An Arizona that’s representative of all citizens—not just a chosen few.
 Everyone’s experience matters here, regardless of whatever label society places upon us.
 We will not deny the history or the current events that show how people in some groups are targeted and hurt by policy decisions, simply for who they are.
 We’re committed to ensuring that everyone has access to the information they need to understand what’s at stake for them and to make the best decisions possible for their lives.

 - A strong democracy.
 Access to the ballot box is essential for Arizonans.
 A strong electorate is an informed electorate, not one divided by fear and lies.
 A free press is only possible through democracy, so we will not take a “both sides” approach to those whose words or deeds are hostile to free, fair elections.

 Launched in 2019, The Copper Courier is dedicated to providing honest, relevant news for and about Arizona.
 We are extremely proud to call Arizona our home, and to do the reporting necessary to ensure that it continues to be a place where future Michiganders can thrive.

 About Courier Newsroom

-Copper Courier is owned and operated by Courier Newsroom, a civic media company with eight state-based newsrooms.
+The Copper Courier is owned and operated by Courier Newsroom, a civic media company with 10 state-based newsrooms across the country.
 Our mission is to protect and strengthen our democracy through credible, fact-based journalism that seeks to create a more informed, engaged, and representative America.

 We reach audiences who are not regularly engaging with civic information, and who are unlikely to subscribe to paywalled journalism.
 As part of that effort, we deliver much of our reporting on the social platforms our readers use most frequently.